jalaine329/elastic-sdk/README.md

 # elastic-sdk
-Python scripts used to automate various management, administration and troubleshooting tasks
+Python and some bash scripts used to automate various management, administration and troubleshooting tasks

 # Python Scripts